-Allen consulted with me because his wife of 18 years had threatened to leave him if he didn’t stop blaming her all the time.
-He admitted to frequently blaming her in a variety of situations.
-He blamed her if he thought she made a mistake, if he thought she was wrong about something, if he was feeling alone, or even if he had a bad day at work.
-He blamed her for asking him questions when he didn’t know the answer.
-He would sometimes even blame her if his golf game was off.
-He always blamed her when he felt judged by her, or when he didn’t get her approval.
-While he freely admitted that he blamed her, he couldn’t seem to stop, and he had no idea why he blamed her.
+Allen came to me because his 18-year-wife had threatened to leave him if he didn't stop blaming her.
+He admitted to frequently blaming her.
+He blamed her when he felt alone, when she made a mistake, or when he had a bad day at work.
+He chastised her for asking questions he couldn't answer.
+He'd even blame her for bad golf.
+He blamed her whenever he felt judged or didn't get her approval.
+He admitted he blamed her, but he couldn't stop, and he had no idea why.

-As I explored various situations with Allen, it became apparent that he was not just blaming his wife.
-Allen was constantly blaming and judging himself.
-He would verbally beat himself up for mistakes, telling himself things like, “I’m such a jerk,” and would often say very negative things to himself, such as, “Things will never get any better,” or “I’m just a loser,” or “I’m a big disappointment to myself.”
-He would then feel angry and agitated as a result of abusing himself, but he never connected his anger with his self-judgment.
-Instead, he would dump his anger on his wife, or yell at other drivers on the freeway.
+As I talked with Allen, I realised he wasn't just blaming his wife.
+Allen constantly judged and blamed himself.
+“I'm such a jerk,” he would say to himself, “things will never get better,” “I'm just a loser,” and “I'm a big disappointment to myself.”
+This self-inflicted rage was never linked to his self-judgment.
+Instead, he yelled at his wife or other drivers on the highway.

-It became apparent to Allen that he would not be able to stop blaming his wife until he stopped blaming and judging himself.
-His addiction to blaming others was a direct result of his self-abuse.
+Allen realised he couldn't stop blaming and judging his wife until he stopped blaming and judging himself.
+His dependency on blaming others stemmed from his self-abuse.

-The problem was that Allen had learned to be very self-indulgent regarding his thoughts.
-He let his thoughts run rampant, never stopping to discern whether or not what he was telling himself was the truth or was a lie.
-As a result, he was constantly allowing the wounded part of himself, his ego self, to be in charge.
-And this part of him was filled with all the lies he had learned in the 46 years of his life.
+Allen had grown very self-indulgent in his thinking.
+He let his mind wander, never stopping to consider whether what he was telling himself was true.
+As a result, he constantly let his wounded ego self rule.
+And this part of him held all the lies he had learned in his 46 years.

-“I played last Wednesday and I was in a really good mood.
-I was just playing for the fun of it, rather than to play well, and I played my best game ever!
-The very next day I played worse than I have for a long time.
-I realised that, having done so well on Wednesday, I now wanted control over doing as well on Thursday.
-As soon as I tried to control it, I lost it.
+“I played last Wednesday and felt great.
+I was just playing for fun, not to win, and I had my best game ever!
+The next day I played my worst in a long time.
+I realised that after doing well on Wednesday, I wanted to do well on Thursday.
+I lost control as soon as I tried.

 Eating disorder treatment is determined by the type of disorder and the symptoms you are experiencing.
 It typically includes a combination of psychological counselling or psychotherapy, nutrition instruction, medical monitoring, and, in some cases, medication.